MicrosoftDocs/Hololens/hololens/hololens-known-issues.md

 Visual Studio has released VS 2019 Version 16.2, which includes a fix to this issue.
 We recommend updating to this newest version to avoid experiencing this error.

-Issue root-cause: Users who used Visual Studio 2015 or early releases of Visual Studio 2017 to deploy and debug applications on their HoloLens and then later used the latest versions of Visual Studio 2017 or Visual Studio 2019 with the same HoloLens will be affected.
+Issue root-cause: Users who used Visual Studio 2015 or early releases of Visual Studio 2017 to deploy and debug applications on their HoloLens and then later used the latest versions of Visual Studio 2017 or Visual Studio 2019 with the same HoloLens are affected.
 The newer releases of Visual Studio deploy a new version of a component, but files from the older version are left over on the device, causing the newer version to fail.
 This causes the following error message: DEP0100: Ensure that target device has developer mode enabled.
 Couldn't obtain a developer license on \<ip\> due to error 80004005.

 #### Workaround